 How to convince someone to get smart energy?
 We took many questions from solar installers who were eager to understand how Smappee and more broadly, energy monitoring technology can help expand their business beyond their core solar markets and how best to sell their expanding solutions to their customers.

 We understand that smart solar+consumption monitoring is unfamiliar to most consumers and even installers, so we wanted to provide installers with some suggestions for introducing smart energy monitoring to their customers, both old and new.

 When to introduce smart energy monitoring?
 Find out the three points in the solar sales cycle where solar installers can introduce smart energy monitoring such as the Smappee:

 1. During the initial home assessment

 Some customers may be just learning about solar and energy efficiency with the purpose of saving money on their utility bill, but they may not be aware of where they’re wasting electricity or how they might be using it.
-To help customers be aware of their energy usage, a Smappee partner installer can install the Smappee Energy monitor or Smappee for several weeks and set a time in the future to go over the data collected.
-The installation is both quick and simple and Smappee are on hand to support installers to evaluate the valuable takeaways from the initial data captured.
+To help customers be aware of their energy usage, a Smappee partner installer can install the Smappee energy monitoring system for several weeks and set a time in the future to go over the data collected.
+The installation is both quick and simple and Smappee is on hand to support installers to evaluate the valuable takeaways from the initial data captured.